sac3g15/CoastSat_noc/README.md

 Data gaps in Landat 7 - Despite median temporal filtering, as a result as a result of the data gap in Landsat 7, some images produce broken lines along the shore.
 Therefore, when extracting the baseline, some areas fail to have a baseline recording.
 I often fill these gaps by manually filling in the next closest (time) shoreline.

-**If you like the repo put a star on it!**

 ## 1. Installation
-To run the examples you will need to install the coastsat environment and activate Google Earth Engine API (instructions in section 1 from the [CoastSat toolbox](https://github.com/kvos/CoastSat)).
+To run the examples you will need to install the coastsat environment and activate Google Earth Engine API (instructions in section 1 from the [CoastSat toolbox](https://github.com/kvos/CoastSat#1-installation)).

 ## 2. Usage